 How are governors appointed?

-Vacancies: There are currently three vacancies in the co-opted category and one in the parent category.
-The governing body would like to hear from you if you are interested in filling any of these roles for even a period of a few months.
-Please contact for further information, Janet Johnson, clerk to the governing body – email@example.com or LindaNewman@chb.org.uk or via the school office – 01273 604472
+Vacancies: There are currently two vacancies.
+One in the co-opted category and one in the parent category.
+The governing body would like to hear from you if you are interested in filling either of these roles.
+Please contact for further information, Janet Johnson, clerk to the governing body – firstname.lastname@example.org or LindaNewman@homewood.org.uk or via the school office – 01273 604472

 Homewood College Governing Body Governors and Register of Interests

 (date informed or commenced if not predating appointment)

 Co-opted Governor (Co-Chair of Governors, Chair of Resources Committee and Health and Safety link governor)

 |08.07.19 – 07.07.27||Spouse of Headteacher of Downs Park School, Hove|

 CEO and shareholder in Ferryplus Ltd Software company

 Chair of Brighton & Hove Local Access Forum

 Member of Management Committee of Connected Hub and Connected PRU (1.9.22)